Herbs have been used in every culture throughout history to treat ailments and regulate the natural functions of the body.

 - There are twelve major organ systems according to Chinese medical theory.
 Every herb affects one or more internal organ.

 - Herbs can be taken as teas, tinctures, powders or pills.

 - All foods are classified as herbs.
-In addition to prescribing formulas, Rachel supplies recipes and food suggestions so that food can be your medicine and your ally.
+In addition to prescribing formulas, Dr. Farber supplies recipes and food suggestions so that food can be your medicine and your ally.